-If your in Michigan I am sure that you have.
-In Michigan the average annual car-insurance premiums is $2,087. in the United States the average is about $1500 according the thezebra.com.
+If you’re in Michigan I am sure that you have.
+In Michigan, the average annual car-insurance premiums are $2,087. in the United States, the average is about $1500 according to the thezebra.com.
 In Detroit the prices are more extreme, the average cost of insurance premiums in Detroit is $5,414 per year.

 Ohio has the cheapest rates in the country with an average insurance premium of $764.

 Why do the rates vary so much between the two states?

 There are hundreds of factors that go into determining auto insurance rates.
 Your location, the vehicle you drive, past driving history, credit score, educational qualifications, etc.